 Is it Compulsory to Document a Risk and Opportunity Procedure?

 In reality, there’s no need to document a risk and opportunity procedure.
 However, there are advantages to developing one.

-The ISO 14001:2015 standard specifies that organisations must keep documented information of the risk and opportunity to guarantee the essential confidence that issues have been addressed properly.
+The ISO 14001:2015 standard specifies that organizations must keep documented information about the risk and opportunity to guarantee the essential confidence that issues have been addressed properly.

-Likewise, an organisation must preserve documented evidence of risks and opportunities that must be tackled.
+Likewise, an organization must preserve documented evidence of risks and opportunities that must be tackled.